LamFra/Counting-People/README.md

 The purpose of this project is to indicate the number of people inside a shop in order to never exceed the maximum threshold allowed for each shop.
 Each sensor (entry and exit) sends a message with the number of persons detected to the queue for its shop.
-Every minute, a time-triggered Servereless function calculates the total number of people for each main shop using the messages stored in the queues.
+* Every minute, a time-triggered Servereless function calculates the total number of people for each main shop using the messages stored in the queues.
 For each queue, the function collects the number of people detected by the entry and exit sensors and calculates the total number of those inside each shop, then uploads the result to a NoSQL database.
+* Every hour, a message-triggered Servereless function calculates the average number of people in a shop and a message is sent to a specific queue.
+A message sent on the error queue triggers a Serverless function that sends an email notifying the daily report of a shop.

 <p align="right">(<a href="#top">back to top</a>)</p>